swimmingly/yodrew.github.io/_pages/psych.md

 But for many, doing all that is a big **if**.
 If they do not make the necessary lifestyle changes, then hygiene is unable to help them.
 They drift back to medicine or some alternative.
 A few get lucky there, reducing their worst symptoms.
 The rest find ways to cope with semi-recovery or perish quietly.

-We note the pathology's emphasis on toxemia: internal uncleanliness.
+We note the text's emphasis on toxemia: internal uncleanliness.
 This characterizes not only Tilden's focus but hygiene's Puritanical character.
 It is the box canyon in which medicine trapped hygiene by reducing it to cleanliness.
-Orthopathy's missing link is trauma.
-Its lack has undermined hygiene's status and success.
+In trauma, hygiene's pathology has had a missing link.
+It's lack has undermined hygiene's status and success.
 Early hygienists did not grasp the arch-importance of trauma and could not deal with it.
 They missed its relation to the more important issue of chronic illness, viewing it as mere mechanics best left to surgeons.
 By surrendering the imperative of trauma, hygiene lent allopathy mythic power.

-Most hygienic physicians started as allopaths.
+Most hygienic physicians start as allopaths.
 The fascination with surgery seems hard to shake.
 It makes people seem powerful on nature's scale.
 It affirms civilization's fear of nature and the body.
 It reinforces the unconscious feeling of infantile helplessness following trauma.
-Engaging the dragon of trauma with their little swords, doctors acquire the status of gods and heroes.
-For trauma is the source of all pain, the repository of all power.
+With their little swords, doctors acquire the status of gods for engaging the dragon of trauma.
+It is the source of all pain, the repository of all power.

-However, in the three phases of healing, repair is prior to elimination.
-The organism cleans itself as it repairs itself.
-Repair always causes a mess and must be cleaned up as it proceeds.
-Likewise, the organism reenergizes tissue as it repairs and cleans itself.
-It is fully charged only when substantive integrity is restored.
-Therefore, trauma comes before enervation and toxemia in the pathology.
-Remaining stages become subordinate to these primary three.
-Our revised pathology is:

-1. trauma: a mechanical injury causing immediate damage to living tissue, whether psychical or psychical, subtle or gross.
-The younger the individual is, the greater his susceptibility to trauma, the subtler its form, and the wider its variety.
-2. enervation: a rapidly lowered energy state from overwork, distress, or abnormal environmental factors: overwhelming danger, temperature, atmospheric pressure, noise, frequencies, vibration, etc
-3. toxemia: sudden introduction of poisonous air, water, food, solids, emotions, ideas.

-Disease can begin with any of these.
-But in cases of chronic illness, it generally originates in past unhealed trauma.
-It set up the conditions for enervation or toxemia.
-If enervation or toxemia occur in the normal course of living, it must be extreme to lead to chronic conditions.
-Without trauma, self-corrective instincts usually remain intact.
-They immediately prompt an individual to restore normal conditions even if enervated or intoxicated.

 We seem caught in a strange dream, half-waking and prolonged.
 But rather than force ourselves awake with treatment, substances, or discipline, hygienic darkroom retreating lets us sleep it off.
 Hygiene has always been a kind of physiological judo, not resisting but using the force of disease to bring its own resolution.
 It is calm, understanding, effective.
 Rather than wait for trauma to replay its disastrous drama in our lives, we can take hygiene's peaceful, reassured approach to resolving it once and for all.

 #### trauma